kylemontgomery1/kylemontgomery1.github.io/_pages/about.md

 Welcome!
 My name is Kyle Montgomery, and I senior studying computer science and mathematics at Washington University in St. Louis.
 I will graduate in May, 2023.
 Broadly speaking, my interests include software developement, machine learning, and rock climbing 🧗.
 I am also a member of WASHU's NLP group, advised by Prof. Chenguang Wang.

-My research lies at the intersection of NLP and computational biology, specifically applying pre-trained language models to predict and model protein structure.
+My research is on leveraging large pre-trained language models (GPT3, OPT, etc.) for medical code prediction using electronic health records (EHRs) in a zero-shot/few-shot setting